Golden Temple Mail

 The 12903 / 12904 Golden Temple SF Mail is a Daily Superfast Mail train operated by the Indian Railways that runs daily between (BDTS) in Maharashtra and (ASR) in Punjab.
 It is the fastest daily train from Mumbai to Amritsar.
 It is named after the Golden Temple at Amritsar.
 The train has operated with modern LHB coaches since 29 September 2020.
 Before the Partition of India, it would ferry passengers arriving by Steamer from Europe directly from the Ballard Pier in Bombay to the city of Peshawar on India's North-West Frontier.
 The train ran as the Frontier Mail between 1928 and 1996.
+Ice slabs were used to cool first class coaches.

 It operates as train number 12903 from Bandra Terminus to Amritsar Junction and as train number 12904 in the reverse direction.

 History

 With the opening of the Indian Midland Railway's broad-gauge line between Itarsi and Tundla on 1 March 1889, the first through communication on the broad gauge between Bombay and Delhi was established.
 At the outset, 2 through carriages from Bombay were attached to the East Indian Railway's 1 Up Howrah–Kalka Mail at Tundla.
 From thereon, the train ran through to Kalka and Lahore with the name 5 Up Bombay mail.
 This pattern of operations continued until the early 1900s.

 After the opening of the Agra–Delhi Chord railway in 1905, the Great Indian Peninsula Railway and the North Western State Railway started a new through service between Bombay and Lahore, going through Agra, Mathura, Delhi, Bathinda, Ferozepur, Kasur and Raiwind.
 The new service, christened The Punjab Mail, commenced operations from 15 March 1905, covering the distance of 2,560 kilometres (1,590 mi) in 50 hours.

 From 1st April 1911, the Bombay, Baroda and Central India Railway (BB&CIR) started operating a through service between Bombay Colaba Terminus and Peshawar, running through Surat, Baroda, Nagda, Ratlam, Kota, Mathura, Delhi, Saharanpur, Ambala, Amritsar and Lahore, known as the Northern Express, covering 2,487 kilometres (1,545 mi) in 48 hours.
 In response, the Great Indian Peninsular Railway extended the Punjab Mail to run through to Peshawar.
 However, owing to the lack of line capacity, both the Punjab Mail and the Northern Express ran together clubbed as a single train between Lahore and Peshawar via Narowal, Sialkot, Rawalpindi route until Lahore-Gujranwala-Rawalpindi line came up in 1920s.